EsmaeilNourani/Deep-GDAE/README.md

 + [`newCorpus.ipynb`](newCorpus.ipynb) Evaluation using the generated corpus

-# pre-trained word embedding models
+# Pre-trained word embedding models
 Links for the word embedding models are provided below.
 The paths to theses models are added to the relavant notebooks.

 + PubMed-shuffle-win-30: